rjankovic/bifabrik/docs/tutorial/src_sql.md

 # The resulting table will be saved to the lakehouse attached to your notebook.
 # You can refer to a different source warehouse in the query, though.
 ```
+`bifabrik` also implements incremental load strategies, identity columns and more - see the [table destination options](../dst_table.md) to learn more.

 [Back](../index.md)